DurgaBhavaniVankini/flight/readme.md

 9. Select Create
 10. Copy the Client ID and paste it into the `data-clientid` in login.html
 11. On the Dev Console Select Download JSON
-12. Rename JSON file to client_secrets.json
+12. Rename JSON file to Gclient_secret.json
-13. Place JSON file in Item-Catalog directory that you cloned from here
+13. Place JSON file in Item_Catalog directory that you cloned from here
-14. Run application using `python /Item-Catalog/project.py`
+14. Run application using `python /Item_Catalog/Item.py`

 ## JSON Endpoints
 The following are open to the public:

-coffeeshop JSON: `/coffeeshop/JSON`
+Flight Partner JSON: `/flightpartner/JSON`
-    - Displays all Coffeeshops.
+    - Displays all FlightPartners.

-coffeeshop Items JSON: `/coffeeshop/<path:coffeeshop_id>/menu/JSON`
-    - Displays menu for a specific coffeeshop

-coffeeshop Item JSON: `/coffeeshop/<path:coffeeshop_id>/<path:menu_id>/JSON`
+Partner Flights JSON: `/flightpartner/<path:flightpartner_id>/info/JSON`
-    - Displays a specific coffeeshop item.
+    - Displays flights information of specific flight partners

 ## Miscellaneous